GitHubRandom/ohiyo/README.md

 - :sparkles: Great UI/UX
 - :arrow_right: Skip intro *(on episodes released starting from December 2020)*

-This project is a personal training for front-end development and growing my programming skills.

 ## Tech used

 [Next.js](https://nextjs.org/) and a proxy server for video extraction.
 The website is hosted at [Vercel](https://vercel.com/) and the proxy server at [Heroku](https://www.heroku.com/).